JonasKemmer/AliasFinder/README.md

 ```
 Output:
 ```
-Welcome to the Alias Finder V1.0.
+Welcome to the AliasFinder V1.0.

 Please select the sampling frequency you want to test from the plot